bogdanbele/blueprinter/src/blog/2019-04-21-post-example/index.md

 ---
-path: "/blog/post-one"
+path: "/post-one"
 date: "2019-04-21"
 title: "Post one"
-author: "Bogadn Bele"
+author: "Bogdan Bele"
 ---

 This is a blog post